able-app/docs/controls/Θ collections/appbar/app-bar-ext.md

 # App Bar - Extension

-An additional area just below the app bar top and just above the app bar bottom that serves as a second level for tools, filters, categorization, or selection.
+Container: An area just above/below the app bar bottom/top that serves as a second level for tools, filters, categorization, or selection.
+This container serves as a collection point for those options available within the Extension.

 [Styleguide Link](https://zpl.io/VOLqdEL)